Learn how hydroelectric power is created and how it benefits us.

 Cost of hydroelectric power

 As well as being a sustainable energy source, hydroelectric power is also a cost- effective one.
 Because home hydropower is so reliable, clean, and affordable, it’s one of the energy sources we purchase for our customers.

-Not only does this allow our customers to harness clean energy for their home, but it allows us to offer unlimited energy at a fixed price.
+Not only does this allow our customers to harness clean energy for their home, but it allows us to offer energy at a fixed price.
 If you’d like to find out more about how you can use hydroelectric power and other renewable energy sources by switching to clean energy, click here.

 Environmental impacts of hydroelectric power

 The impact a hydroelectric plant has on the environment varies from case to case.
 Typically, a hydroelectric plant does not discharge pollutants into the atmosphere and is one of the least directly harmful energy sources available.
 However, as with any new energy source, there is a certain amount of digging and drilling required to harness it.
 This drilling may be responsible for the release of methane into the air, but in general, the continuous use of hydroelectric plants is not harmful to the environment.